boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 #### Show Tooltip

-This option allows you to toggle the visibility of tooltip in the pyramid chart.
+This option allows you to toggle the visibility of the tooltip in the pyramid chart.

 ![Title](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/tooltip.png)